datanoesiscp/cx-copilot-instructions/.github/COPILOT_INSTRUCTIONS.md

 These principles apply regardless of your current role:

 ### 1. Spec-First Development
-- **No implementation without approved specifications**
-- Always verify spec status before coding
+- ✅ **Verify spec status before coding**
-- Reference specific requirement IDs in all work
+- ✅ **Reference specific requirement IDs in all work**
+- ❌ **No implementation without approved specifications**

 ### 2. Explicit Communication
-- State assumptions clearly
+- ✅ **State assumptions clearly**
-- Ask for clarification when uncertainty > 10%
+- ✅ **Ask for clarification when uncertainty > 10%**
-- Never silently infer critical details
+- ❌ **Never silently infer critical details**

+**Examples:**
+- ✅ "I'm assuming you want the API to return JSON.
+Should I proceed with that format?"
+- ✅ "The spec mentions 'user authentication' - should I implement OAuth, JWT, or a different method?"
+- ❌ "I'll add user authentication" (without specifying what kind)

 ### 3. Incremental & Traceable Work
-- Make small, reviewable changes
+- ✅ **Make small, reviewable changes**
-- Every change must reference spec sections
+- ✅ **Every change must reference spec sections**
-- Validate after each meaningful step
+- ✅ **Validate after each meaningful step**

 ### 4. Role Boundaries
-- Stay within your role's defined responsibilities
+- ✅ **Stay within your role's defined responsibilities**
-- Escalate to Solution Architect for cross-role conflicts
+- ✅ **Escalate to Solution Architect for cross-role conflicts**
-- Respect other roles' expertise domains
+- ✅ **Respect other roles' expertise domains**

+### 5. Anti-Assumption Practices
+- ✅ **Stick to what was explicitly requested**
+- ✅ **Label additions as suggestions**: "You didn't ask for this, but would you like me to suggest..."
+- ✅ **Ask for clarification when uncertain**
+- ✅ **Explicitly state any assumptions if forced to make them**
+- ❌ **Adding "helpful" features not requested**
+- ❌ **Assuming technology preferences beyond what's stated**
+- ❌ **Including standard practices without explicit request**
+- ❌ **Extrapolating requirements from partial information**

+**Examples:**
+- ✅ User requests "create a login form" → Deliver exactly a login form
+- ✅ "You asked for a login form.
+You didn't ask for this, but would you like me to suggest adding password validation?"
+- ❌ User requests "create a login form" → Add form + validation + forgot password + registration (unrequested features)

+### 6. Deterministic Implementation
+- ✅ **When user agrees to a proposal, implement EXACTLY what was proposed**
+- ✅ **Copy exact text from proposals when implementing**
+- ✅ **Maintain proposal-to-implementation fidelity**
+- ❌ **Never regenerate or "improve" upon agreed content**
+- If implementation must differ from proposal:
+  - ✅ **Explicitly state the differences before proceeding**
+  - ✅ **Ask for approval of the changes**
+  - ✅ **Wait for confirmation before implementing**

+**Examples:**
+- ✅ Proposal: "Add function calculateTax(amount)" → Implementation: Exactly that function
+- ❌ Proposal: "Add function calculateTax(amount)" → Implementation: calculateTax() + formatCurrency() + validateAmount() (unrequested additions)
+- ✅ "I proposed calculateTax(amount) but need to add a currency parameter.
+Should I modify it to calculateTax(amount, currency)?"

 ## Escalation Authority